ribeirosaimon/gobooplay/README.md

 # Gooboplay

-Hello evebody, my name is Saimon and I make this challange using Golang and MongoDb, this is a subscribe app like a stream platform, you want to buy a subscribe and use to see films.
+Hello everybody, my name is Saimon and I did this challenge using Golang and MongoDB, this is a subscription service like a streaming platform such as Netflix.

-## how i test this project?
+## How to run it

-* The first one you have to clone this project and command
+* Download the go dependencies

 ```
-go mod tidy
+go mod download
 ```

-* after you configure postman files and do not forgot add enviroments if you don't have enviroments in postman you have to create 2 variables
+* Configure the Postman, import the pre-configured [collection](Gooboplay.postman_collection.json) and create the variables below:
 ```
 variable: access_token
 initial value: ""